-Put on Events to Give People a Reason to Eat Out
+Put on Events to Give Customers a Reason to Eat Out

-Events can be a great way for restaurants to get customers through the door as they bring an extra element to the experience of eating out.
+Events can be a great way for restaurants to attract customers as they bring an extra element to the experience of eating out.
 They are also a great way to get people to come to your restaurant on quiet days.

 Another benefit is that excitement about events can help with marketing, putting your restaurant’s name in front of more people.
 This could drive more customers to your restaurant on non-event nights.

-There are many different types of event restaurants can put on.
-The most suitable one is the one that is in-line with the branding and the clientele of your restaurant.
-For example, while a quiz might be a good idea for a pub that sells food, a wine tasting event might be better for a French restaurant.
+There are many different types of events restaurants can put on.
+The most suitable one is the one that is in line with the branding and the customer base of your restaurant.
+For example, while a quiz might be a good idea for a local pub that sells food, a wine tasting event might be better for a French establishment.